m8a8a8y/password_tool_gui/README.md

-📘 Project Documentation: Password Strength & Hash Cracker 🔧 Project Overview
+📘 Project Documentation: Password Strength & Hash Cracker 🔧 Project Overview:

 The Password Strength & Hash Cracker is a Python GUI application built using tkinter.
 It provides two main functionalities:

 Password Strength Evaluation – Analyzes a user-entered password and provides strength feedback.

 Hash Cracking – Attempts to reverse a given hash using a dictionary attack with a common password list.

 🗂️ Project Structure
 bash
 Copy
 Edit
 PasswordStrengthAndHashCracker/
-│

 ├── main.py                  # Main application script

-├── common_passwords.txt   # List of commonly used passwords (dictionary file) 🧰 Dependencies
+├── common_passwords.txt     # List of commonly used passwords (dictionary file)

+🧰 Dependencies
 Python 3.x
 tkinter (comes built-in with standard Python distributions)

 🚀 How to Run the Project
 Make sure Python 3 is installed.